oracle-livelabs/pts/ai-vector-embedding-nodejs/labs/labs.md

     ```

     The first thing you should notice is that the program has just over 100 lines of code.
 If you've inspected the vectorizing node programs for Cohere you will see that this program logic is very similar.
 It calls the *oracledb* library to load the Node Oracle driver.
-This time however we are importing the SentenceTransformer package from Hugging Face.
+This time however we are importing the @xenova/transformers.

     We also have a large number of embedding models to choose from.
 As we've aready noted, we opted to use the "all-MiniLM-L6-v2" embedding model due to it's popularity.

     ![Lab 3 Task 3 Step 1a](images/nodejstfr06.png =60%x*)